Ecohydrology

 disturbances are an

-integral part of whole
+integral part of ecosystem

-ecosystems responses to
+responses to environmental

-integrated systems remains
+integrated systems is only

-only partly known.
+partly known.
 Here you

 can read about our